-Cron-Daemon for Executing Scheduled Commands
+Cron-Daemon to Execute Scheduled Commands

 Start Cron from the directory /etc/rc.d/rc. local.
-It will return immediately, so you don't need to start it with '&' to run in the background.
+The cron process will return immediately, so you do not need to start it with '&' to run in the background.

 The Cron daemon will search /etc/cron.d/crontab for crontab files, which are named after accounts in /etc/passwd.